-4. Health and Safety Wellbeing Risk Assessment Risk Subject Risk Descriptions Control Description Residual Risk Score on staff productivity and the ability of Council to attract good quality candidates.
-Asbestos Related Work IF council buildings are contaminated with asbestos, THEN there is the possibility of asbestos exposure to staff and the public and increased risk of asbestosis and other lung and pleural disorders.
+4. Health an d Safety Wellbeing Risk Assessment Risk Subject Risk Descriptions Control Description Residual Risk Score staff subject to the bullying and other staff witnessing the behaviour.
+This may impact on staff productivity and the ability of Council to attract good quality candidates.
+Possible/ Serious The reporting process to deal with bullying and harassment is fair, transparent, and confidential and dealt with in a timely manner.
+Unlikely/ Serious Asbestos Related Work IF council buildings are contaminated with asbestos, THEN there is the possibility of asbestos exposure to staff and the public and increased risk of asbestosis and other lung and pleural disorders.
 4 Moderate Unlikely/ Important Asbestos protocols need to be developed in line with the asbestos regulations.
 Community needs to be made aware of Asbestos disposal guidelines.
 Staff involved in construction work should be appropriately trained in handling of asbestos materials.
 2 Moderate Unlikely/ Important Muscular discomfort - Ergonomics IF muscular pain or discomfort or eye strain occurs as a result of the work environment and setting, THEN this will impact on staff health and wellbeing and long term comfort at work.
 2 Moderate Likely/ Minor Apply ACC Habit At Work guidelines.
 Workstation assessments should be carried out to reduce the likelihood of onset of long term discomfort and pain conditions.
 1 Low Possible/ Minor Armed Robbery IF there is an armed robbery at any of council's services centres, THEN there is the potential for death or serious harm.
 1 Low Rare/ Serious Establish emergency procedures, including use of panic buttons.
 Security cameras in place.
 Ensure staff are trained to deal with potential threat.
 Design / limit access to building so that threats are minimised.
 1 Low Rare/ Serious Employee Substance Abuse TOP TEN RISK IF staff are affected by drugs or alcohol while at work, THEN there is an increased risk of an accident or injury, property damage, and reduced work performance.
 8 High Unlikely/ Major Ensure staff are aware of drug and alcohol policy.
 Initial drug testing done prior to employment to filter out regular users.
 Utilise EAP.
 2 Moderate Unlikely/ Important Fatigue Management IF Fatigue affects an employee, as a result of working extraordinary hours, THEN the employee may have limited functionality which could result in personal injury or injury to others.
 It could also lead to stress and long term mental illness if it is reoccurring and could mean Council is in breach of the Health and Safety Act.
 3 Moderate Possible/ Important Ensure employees take regular, quality rest breaks during the working day, in line with the Employment Relations Act (HR Policy requires this).
 Ensure all staff know their responsibilities in terms of managing fatigue.
 Ensure shift workers rostered times are manageable.
 The Vehicle Use Policy has limits on driving a Council vehicle after exceeding max number of work hours.
 Contractor fatigue management to be reported and monitored through regular contractor meetings.
 1 Low Rare/ Minor